Diontae Johnson Player Prop Bets for NFL Week 14 | Pittsburgh vs. Minnesota 12/9/2021

 - Johnson has been the target of 25.8% (120 total) of his team's 466 passing attempts this season.

-- With 12 targets in the red zone this season, Johnson has been on the receiving end of 19.0% of his team's 63 red zone pass attempts.
+- Johnson has seen the ball thrown his way 12 times in the red zone this season, 19.0% of his team's 63 red zone pass attempts.

 - The Steelers have thrown the ball in 62.1% of their plays from scrimmage this year while running the ball 37.9% of the time.
 This offensive attack ranks 22nd in the NFL in points scored.